oracle-livelabs/apex/ai-interactive-report-lab/lab-1-create-a-scm-application/lab-1-create-a-scm-application.md

 When tables and views are created, the database updates instantly, but the APEX metadata cache does not.
 Without a refresh, the new SCM objects may not appear in page wizards, LOV queries, or the natural language report builder.
 In this task, you will refresh the Data Dictionary so APEX recognizes the new schema objects and can include them when generating pages or processing natural language prompts.

-1. To refresh database objects, click APEX **Administration** icon from the left menu above your user profile.
+1. To refresh database objects, select the APEX **Administration** icon from the left menu above your user profile.
 Then select **Manage Service > Manage Service**.

     ![Navigate to Administration](images/nav-admin-callouts.png " ")